All Things Stewart Springs

 "Henry Stewart, whose lifetime wish was that the mineral springs could forever continue to heal his fellowman, probably turned over in his grave a couple of times during the evolution of the Springs, but it's pretty safe to say that Stewart Mineral Springs is finally in good hands and that Henry is resting easy these days."

-Writer was closely involved with Springs for the better part of 20 years, including 30 months as volunteer work-trade assistant to late manager Mary Hildebrand while living on grounds, building up and maintaining bathhouse cold-plunge for 16 years, and rallying for the clothing-optional policy launched in early 2000.
-He, like countless fans, find the current situation tragic beyond words.
+Writer was closely involved with Springs for the better part of 20 years, including serving 30 months as volunteer work-trade assistant to late manager Mary Hildebrand, building up and maintaining bathhouse cold-plunge for 16 years, and rallying for the clothing-optional policy launched in early 2000.
+He, like countless fans, find the current situation heartbreaking beyond words (yet we try to express it in words anyhow)